Informational Autocrats, Diverse Societies: Proofs for Section

-\begin{proof}[Proof of Theorem \ref{theorem:single-peaked}] If $h'(\mu)$ satisfies the single-crossing from above condition, by definition, so does $v''(\mu)$.
-Therefore, whenever $v(\mu)$ is convex at $\mu$, it is convex at any $\hat{\mu}\leq \mu$.
-This means that $v(\mu)$ is first convex and then concave.
-Therefore, the set where the concave closure of $v(\mu)$ coincides with $v(\mu)$ has the following form:
+\begin{proof}[Proof of Proposition \ref{proposition:single-peaked}] If $h'(\mu)$ satisfies the strict single-crossing-from-above condition, by definition, so does $v''(\mu)$.
+Therefore, whenever $v(\mu)$ is convex at $\mu$, it is strictly convex at any $\tilde{\mu}< \mu$.
+This means that $v(\mu)$ is first strictly convex and then strictly concave.
+Therefore, the set where the concave closure of $v(\mu)$---call it $V(\mu)$---coincides with $v(\mu)$ has the following form: